 View the ASU Novel Coronavirus (COVID-19) official webpage to get the latest information.

 If you have questions, the ASU Novel Coronavirus (COVID-19) FAQ's webpage has answers.

 Review the Knowledge Enterprise COVID-19 Guidelines for ASU Researchers.

-Every two weeks, the SESE Colloquium team will hold a community conversation via Zoom to provide updates on the COVID-19 situation and answer questions from students, staff, faculty and the SESE community.
+The SESE Colloquium team will hold a community conversation via Zoom to provide updates on the COVID-19 situation and answer questions from students, staff, faculty and the SESE community.
 Those webinars are archived here.

 The School of Earth and Space Exploration has long been committed to supporting its students and community.
 In this time of unprecedented crisis, our School is dedicated to making every effort to keep everyone safe, healthy, and connected.
 When you give to our student emergency fund, you enable us to provide meaningful and immediate support to our students.